Monastery of Qozhaya: Name and etymology

-Etymology

 The etymology of the name Qozhaya varies according to the opinions of scholars.
 However, in recent years the Syriac origin was most commonly adopted, and approximately translates to the treasure of life.

 History

 Qozhaya is considered to be one of the oldest monasteries of the valley of Qadisha.
-It was founded during the roman empire last centuries in Roman Phoenicia.
+It was founded during the last centuries of the Roman Empire in Roman Phoenicia.

 Several hermitages are attached to it; and at a certain period (probably the 12th Century AD) it has been the See of the Maronite Patriarch.

-In 1584, the first non-Jewish printing press of the Middle East, and third overall, was installed in this monastery.
+In 1584, the first printing press of the Middle East was installed in this monastery, under the leadership of patriarch Yuhanna Makhlouf.

 In 1610, The press printed a bilingual Psalter in a small folio of 260 pages.
 The psalms are arranged in two columns, on the right is the text in Syriac and on the left in Arabic, but written in Syriac letters, which is known as Garshuni.

 In 1708, it was handed down to the newly formed Lebanese Maronite Order.
 It still belongs to this important Order.
 Qozhaya was at its pinnacle in the first part of the 19th Century with more than 300 monks belonging to it.

 With its large properties in the valley, in Ain-Baqra and in Jedaydeh, Qozhaya is one of the richest monasteries of the Order.
 It contributes financially to the maintenance of the less fortunate monasteries of the Order.